-- "Act" means the Environmental Management Act; - "Authority" means the Environmental Management Authority established under section 6 of the Act; - "disturbance" means any act that would affect the animal (whether on land or in the sea) or its habitat.
+"Act" means the Environmental Management Act;

+- "Authority" means the Environmental Management Authority established under section 6 of the Act; - "disturbance" means any act that would affect the animal (whether on land or in the sea) or its habitat.
 It includes any action that affects the life of the animal and the animal's ability to swim, reach the shore, nest, return to the ocean and migrate onwards.
 These actions may include but not be limited to instances of poaching, touching, prodding, restraining or feeding the animal, obstructing the animal in the sea, standing or sitting on the animal, riding the animal as well as the use of flash photography or light sources near the animal during its nesting process; - "ecosystem" means a dynamic complex of plant, animal and micro-organism communities and their non-living environment interacting as a functional unit; - "environmentally sensitive area" or "ESA" means any defined portion of the environment so designated under section 41 of the Act; - "environmentally sensitive species" or "ESS" means any species of living plant or animal so designated under section 41 of the Act; - "hunt" has the meaning assigned to it in rule 3(5) of the Rules; - "indigenous" means native to a particular area (may exist in other areas);

-- "Relevant Authority" means the Authority and any other governmental entity with jurisdiction under existing law; - "Rules" means the Environmentally Sensitive Species Rules, 2001: - "taking" means to capture physically or to get into one's possession by using force; - "trade" means to export, sell, expose for sale or otherwise dispose of; and - "wise use" means the permitted activities listed in Part IV.
+- "Relevant Authority" means the Authority and any other governmental entity with jurisdiction under existing law; - "Rules" means the Environmentally Sensitive Species Rules, 2001; - "taking" means to capture physically or to get into one's possession by using force; - "trade" means to export, sell, expose for sale or otherwise dispose of; and

+"wise use" means the permitted activities listed in Part IV.

-Designation Part I 3.
-The Authority hereby designates as an ESS the animal described in Part I.
+Designation 3.
+The Authority hereby designates as an ESS the animal described Part I in Part I.

-Reason for designation Part II 4.
-The reason for the designation of the ESS is to meet the objectives set out in Part II.
+4. The reason for the designation of the ESS is to meet the objectives set out in Part II.

-Limitations on use and activities Part III 5.
-The limitations on use of, and activities with regard to the ESS with which compliance is required, are as specified in Part III.
+5. The limitations on use of and activities with regard to the ESS with which compliance is required, are as specified in Part III.

-Permitted use and mitigating measures Part IV 6.
+d use 6.
 Subject to clause 5, the wise use of the ESS is permitted and the mitigating measures to be undertaken are as specified in Part IV.